-We are Open Edmonton, the City's first civic tech meetup.
-We want to crowdsource a public art map of the city, and we're calling it OpenArtYEG.
-We've collected over 900 pieces already.
+We are BetaCityYEG, the City's civic tech meetup.
+This project is no longer collecting new submission, but we are keeping some of the project language up on this site for others who might want to know how we collected the information and how they could do this themselves.
+The link is the ArtTourYEG, the City's public art tour which used some of the art collected during our campaign.
+We crowdsourced a public art map of the city, and we're calling it OpenArtYEG.
+We've collected over 900 pieces.
 Download the entire collection here.
-You can also see a tour of some good pieces of downtown public art at www.artwalkyeg.ca
+You can also see a tour of some good pieces of downtown public art at http://www.arttouryeg.ca/

 Here are some quick answers to some questions you may be having:

 How - We allowed citizens and students to gives us the data on a variety of platforms, including email, Twitter, Instagram, our website, even letters if they want:

 1. Twitter, Instagram, Facebook - #OpenArtYEG (turn on your geotagging feature for photos please!)

 3. Send letters to - BetaCityYEG, 301 10359 104 St NW, T5J 1B9